 Ideal Candidates for Robotic Sleeve Gastrectomy

 Gastric sleeve surgery is not ideal for all people who struggle with obesity.
 Some criteria must be fulfilled before a patient is approved for surgery.
 Ideal candidates are people who are:

 - Between the ages of 18 and 65

 - Morbidly obese with a BMI of 40 or higher

-- Obese with a BMI of 35 and higher and have another weight-related health condition like diabetes, sleep apnea, hypertension, or joint pain
+- Obese with a BMI of 35 or higher and have another weight-related condition like diabetes, high cholesterol, sleep apnea, hypertension, or joint pain

-- Dedicated to maintaining the dramatic lifestyle changes that accompany the surgery
+- Dedicated to maintaining the lifestyle changes that accompany the surgery